XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 ## State DB Error

-The following error can occur if the `rippled` server's state database is corrupted (possibly as the result of being shutdown unexpectedly):
+The following error can occur if the `rippled` server's state database is corrupted.
+This can occur as the result of being shutdown unexpectedly, or if you change the type of database from RocksDB to NuDB without changing the `path` and `[database_path]` settings in the config file.

 ```text
 2018-Aug-21 23:06:38.675117810 SHAMapStore:ERR state db error: